-In 1894, Baron Walter von Saint Paul-Illaire came upon a cluster of small, fuzzy-leaved plants in what is now Tanzania in East Africa.
+In 1892, Baron Walter von Saint Paul-Illaire came upon a cluster of small, fuzzy-leaved plants in what is now Tanzania in East Africa.
 He had been exploring the area to bring specimens back home to Germany.
-This simple little plant, Saintpaulia ionantha, commonly referred to as the African violet, now grows in many homes and offices throughout the world today.
+This simple little plant, Saintpaulia ionantha, was the original species for the scores of hybridized plants commonly referred to as the African violet that grow in many homes and offices throughout the world today.

 Lush and Tropical

 A compact plant with a big impact, African violet satisfies a plant lover's desire to grow without requiring extensive care.
-Although they are hardy enough to grow outdoors in U.S. Department of Agriculture zones 11 and 12, African violets are grown almost entirely as houseplants.
-A full-sized plant typically measures 6 to 9 inches in both height and width.
-With dark green, thick, hairy leaves and star-shaped blossoms of white, pink, purple or blue, the African violet makes a lush, tropical impression in an environment that might be anything but so.
+Although they are hardy outdoors only in U.S. Department of Agriculture zones 11 and 12, African violets are grown almost entirely as houseplants.
+A mature standard plant typically measures 8 to 16 inches in diameter, although there are other sizes and forms, including miniature (6 to 8 inches or less), trailing, and large (larger than 16 inches in diameter) selections.
+With green (or variegated), thick, hairy leaves and single or double star-shaped blossoms of white, pink, purple or blue, the African violet makes a lush, tropical impression in an environment that might be anything but so.

 A True Windowsill Plant